 Most cats will gamely demonstrate that they’re having problems peeing by making frequent trips to the litter box, squatting to pee outside the box, or vocalizing while they try to go.
 These signs can be because of a urinary tract infection (UTI) sterile bladder inflammation, bladder stones, or a urinary obstruction — and the ER can provide much-needed relief.
 If your cat is completely unable to urinate, that’s a genuine emergency.
 (It basically means the body can’t get rid of waste products.)
 Urinary obstructions often develop because of urinary crystals, mucus plugs, bladder stones, or a combination of these conditions.
 This can lead to bladder pain, kidney damage, and serious electrolyte abnormalities.
 Urinary obstructions can quickly become life-threatening without treatment — so don’t waste time second-guessing a trip to the ER.

 2. Constant vomiting

 Don’t confuse this with that thing where your cat revenge-pukes on the book you’ve been reading.
-This is when your cat vomits on your book, then the floor, then the bed...
-That’s when it’s time to go to the vet.
+When your cat vomits on your book, then the floor, then the bed...that’s when it’s time to go to the vet.
 If your cat keeps throwing up, it may be a sign of a gastrointestinal obstruction, organ dysfunction, or dietary indiscretion — and blood work or radiographs can determine if your cat needs medical management for GI upset or even surgery.
-There’s a lot of fluid loss associated with vomiting and your cat can quickly become dehydrated if the vomiting is left untreated, so some form of fluid therapy is usually needed.
-Timing is everything!
+There’s a lot of fluid loss associated with vomiting, and your cat can quickly become dehydrated if the vomiting is left untreated, so some form of fluid therapy is usually needed.
+Timing is everything.